 - cocoa = heat treated (less nutrients and sometimes (not always) chemically treated)

 Raw cacao preserves more of the ingredients than the regular heat-treated variety.

 That said, you could still use organic, fairly-traded cocoa powder instead of the raw stuff – just make sure it is pure and the only ingredient in your tub is cocoa.
 In some places, you might buy something called cocoa powder and find it has all sorts of other ingredients like milk powder and sugar in it – so watch out.

 Just be careful that whatever you buy only has one ingredient in it – cocoa or cacao.

 And ALWAYS buy organic & fairly traded varieties.

 Lucuma is a magical ingredient.
 It is a fruit, typically found in South America and has a maple/caramel sort of flavour.
 It works like a dream in chocolate, balancing out any bitterness whilst bringing its delectable sweetness out to play.
 In this recipe, I am adding it in its powdered form to bring in a little je ne sais quoi.
 Nutritionally speaking, this low GI natural sweetener is a powerhouse of antioxidants and vitamins & minerals.
 If you don’t have it just leave it out (no substitution required) and you’ll find yourself a lovely tasting regular raw chocolate instead.

 Where to get your chocolate making ingredients from?

-Often easier (and less expensive to buy online).
+They are often easier (and less expensive) to buy online.
 Here are some products that I use in the UK & USA…